-Kirrilly is an Adjunt Senior Research Fellow at the University of South Australia.
-She is a trained anthropologist who uses ethnographic methods to research the cultural dimensions of risk-perception and safety.
+Kirrilly is a trained anthropologist who uses ethnographic methods to research the cultural dimensions of risk-perception and safety.
 She has particular interests in human-animal interactions, high risk interspecies activities and equestrian.

 Kirrilly has conducted research into railway safety, sport and alcohol, the cultural determinants of food waste, academic research leadership, human behaviour change for animal welfare, natural disaster preparedness, and large animal rescue, amongst other things where she lent a qualitative hand.
 She is internationally-recognised for her research into human-animal relations.